-Striking with the Jo deserves some careful consideration.
+Striking with the Jo weapon deserves some careful consideration.
 There is a great deal of technique and application to study.
 Let’s begin with some simple physics.
 Much of this material is also covered in the topics on Angular and Tangential Velocities and Levers.

 The power of the Jo is in part derived from tangential velocity.
-It is a relatively long weapon so holding it at one end and swinging it quickly will generate a great deal of kinetic energy at the furthest end.
-Longer weapons will generate more energy than shorter weapons (but they also require more energy to move).
+It is a long weapon so holding it at one end and swinging it will generate a great deal of kinetic energy at the furthest end.
+Longer weapons will generate more energy than shorter weapons (but they require more energy to move).
 Likewise, a heavier weapon will develop more kinetic energy than a lighter weapon (again requiring more energy to overcome inertia).

 It is the inertia of the weapon that is at the root of the control problem.
 It takes a relatively great deal of time and energy to get the weapon moving in the first place, and then an equal amount of energy to get the weapon to stop.
 If the weapon misses its target then it takes a long time for the weapon to stop moving since you are only holding one end.
 If the weapon impacts something, then you and your opponent will each share a substantial amount of the force necessary to stop the weapon.

 The Jo is also used for Tsuki type strikes in which the end of the weapon is thrust directly into the target, using the full force of the weapon to strike a one-inch diameter target area on the opponent.
 This type of strike has several advantages.
-Firstly, all of the force is delivered to a very small target area.
-Secondly, if directed toward the face the end of the weapon is very hard to see coming and may arrive before the opponent has time to react.
-Thirdly, this strike can often be delivered very quickly, especially if you are already in range for such a strike.
-Lastly, a block or parry executed by your opponent may simply allow you to swing the opposite end of the weapon inward for a follow-up strike.
+Firstly, all the force is delivered to a very small target area.
+Secondly, if directed toward the face, the end of the weapon is very hard to see coming and may arrive before the opponent has time to react.
+Thirdly, this strike can often be delivered very fast, especially if you are already in range for such a strike.
+Lastly, a block or parry executed by your opponent may allow you to swing the opposite end of the weapon inward for a follow-up strike.

-- Raise both hands upward along your center line until your right hand is roughly shoulder height.
-Now drive your left hand downward toward local octagon angle one.
+- Raise both hands upward along your center line until your right hand is at shoulder height.
+Now drive your left hand downward toward local Octagon angle one.
 As the weapon descends toward your target freeze the position of your left hand and then pull your right hand into your abdomen as briskly as possible.
 This is Shomen Uchi and it is targeting the front of the face or head.

 - Raise the left hand upward and then toward your right side.
 Now begin to lower the end of the weapon forward of your right shoulder.
-As this is occurring rapidly position your right hand under your left arm.
-This is Hidari Ura Yokomen Uchi[/glossary and is targeting the left side of your opponent’s face or head.
+As this is occurring position your right hand under your left arm.
+This is Hidari Ura Yokomen Uchi and is targeting the left side of your opponent’s face or head.

 - Raise the right hand or lower the left hand until the weapon is parallel to the floor.
-Now quickly thrust both hands directly toward your opponent so that the far Kontei impacts the target.
-This is Hidari Chudan [glossary]Tsuki and is a thrusting strike directed toward the torso of the opponent.
-You might also utilize a Jodan Tsuki or Gedan Tsuki by employing a different orientation of the left and right hands.
+Now thrust both hands toward your opponent so that the far Kontei impacts the target.
+This is Hidari Chudan Tsuki and is a thrusting strike directed toward the torso of the opponent.
+You might utilize a Jodan Tsuki or Gedan Tsuki by employing a different orientation of the left and right hands.

 - Release your grip with the right hand and then invert your left wrist so that the front end of the weapon circle in the direction of your right hand.
-Grab the weapon with your right hand at the right-side 1/3 point then drive the weapon up and forward toward angle one.
+Grab the weapon with your right hand at the right-side 1/3 point, then drive the weapon up and forward toward angle one.
 This is a Morote Age Monouchi Tsuki.
 If the strike were directed downward it would be Morote Otoshi Monouchi Tsuki.
 The impact is with the side of the weapon’s shaft.
-This strike is not often utilized, but might be useful if you were in close and needed to quickly attack the face or legs while already holding the weapon with both hands.
-This strike could also be used simply to push someone away by pressing forward at the Chudan level.
+This strike is not often utilized, but might be useful if you were in close and needed to attack the face or legs while holding the weapon with both hands.
+This strike could be used to push someone away by pressing forward at the Chudan level.